-1. Pools - no inground or above ground pools are allowed in Lake Country Village per Prospectus III FAQs Page 3 and Declaration Article VIII, Section 16.

-2. Hot Tubs are allowed provided that a sketch of the proposed installation (location & plan) is provided to and approved by the HOA.
+- 1. Pools no inground or above ground pools are allowed in Lake Country Village per Prospectus III FAQs Page 3 and Declaration Article VIII, Section 16. - 2.
+Hot Tubs are allowed provided that a sketch of the proposed installation (location & plan) is provided to and approved by the HOA via Buildium or the Contact Us Form.
 Such installations are subject to electric capacity constraints and must be in accordance with code and have any required permits.